(Last Updated on : 19/04/2019)

 Composition of Northern Plains of India

-The northern plains of India are composed of the excellent silt - alluvium.
+Plains of Northern India have been formed by the deposition of alluvia brought by the rivers.
 The main rivers of the region bring it down from the Himalayas in the north and the peninsular plateau in the south.
 Such a plain is also termed as alluvial plain that is rich in alluvial soil

 .
 The rivers being heavily charged with boulders, sand and mud unexpectedly loosen in speed as they debouch on these plains depositing their load in the form of gravel fans along the foot of the Himalayan ranges.